marcouderzo/CSDemoParser/Worklog.md

 }
 ```

 The only useful message is the CNETMsgTick.
 Thus, we made the parser print the message only if its type was a "CNETMsg_Tick".
 This particular message was originally printed with `vprintf(fmt, vlist)`, and contained other unnecessary information about `host_computationTime`.
 Having to deal with a function with variable arguments, and being stuck with using a `va_list`, we switched to `vsprintf`, stored the message into a string, and then only kept the tick-related portion of it.
+We finally convert the string to an integer and store it in currentTick, which is a member variable of the CDemoFileDump class.